antonfirsov/docs/2015/04-build/intro.md

 As a team, we're really excited to share everything we've been working on:

 - .NET Core - for device and cloud
-- Windows 10 .NET UAP Apps
+- .NET Framework 4.6
 - ASP.NET
-- .NET Framework 4.6
+- Windows 10 Univeral Windows apps
 - Visual Studio Improvements for .NET

 We've been working on these releases for a couple years now.
 Please do check out the earlier [.NET Preview releases](http://blogs.msdn.com/b/dotnet/archive/2014/11/12/announcing-net-2015-preview-a-new-era-for-net.aspx) that we announced at Preview in November.